VandyDataScience-Internal/recruitment-2023-template/Level 2/README.md

 2. Forumulate a **relevant research question** (to be answered in your analysis in Level 3)

-3. Build a simple **linear** or **logistic** regression model
+3. Build a simple **logistic** regression model

 All of the above components should be contained in a `.py` file.
-Your final submission should be submitted to XXXX folder.

 Your **research question** should address the independent and dependent variables you have chosen to utilize in your model.

 ## Some examples of well-formulated research questions:

-- Is the median price of a house in Nashville related to the number of houses available, median number of days houses are on the market, number of houses with price increases/decreases, and number of houses pending listing?
+- Can we accurately classify different species of plants based on leaf characteristics and botanical features?

 - Based on different characteristics of exoplanets, can we correctly classify whether an exoplanet is a “Super Earth” or “Gas Giant”?

 Level 2 is your opportunity to **show what you know** about model building!
 We have intentionally chosen to keep the requirements flexible to allow you to build your model in a way you are most comfortable/knowledgeable.

-## However, when building your model, you must:
+## When building your model, you must:

-- Utilize a random 80/20 train/test split to train the model (note that you will use the test set in Level 3)
+- Utilize a random 80/20 train/test split to train the model (Note that you will use the test set in Level 3)

-- **Comment on every major component of your program.** part of our grading process will be on how thorough and understandable your commenting is
+- **Comment on every major component of your program.** During our grading process, we will assess how thorough and understandable your commenting is.

 ## Though the following components are not required, excellent submissions will: